Celebrate the holidays with us on the Danube!

 DIINNER CRUISE MENU

-¤ Veal ragout soup with potato dumplings from Nyírség
+¤ Chicken ragout soup with potato dumplings from Nyírség

 ¤.Duck leg confit with gravy sauce and fried cabbage and noodles hidden in chimney cake ring